Learn to Cure Joint Pain with Lemon Peel

 - Clean gauze

-- Place the lemon peels in a jar and add enough olive oil to cover them completely.
-Add the eucalyptus leaves.
-Close the jar tightly and let this mixture sit for two weeks.
+- First place the lemon peels in a jar and add enough olive oil to cover them completely.
+Then add the eucalyptus leaves.
+After that, close the jar tightly and let this mixture sit for two weeks.

 Tea made with lemon peel

-In addition to trying the above remedy for joint pain, you should also make tea using lemon peel to obtain all its benefits and see the best results.
+In addition to trying the above remedy to cure joint pain, you should also make tea using lemon peel to obtain all its benefits and see the best results.

 - 1 liter of water